apecloud/kubeblocks/docs/user_docs/quick-start/try-full-stack-k8s-data-platform-on-public-cloud.md

 ### High availability of ApeCloud MySQL

 ApeCloud MySQL Paxos Group delivers high availability with RPO=0 and RTO in less than 30 seconds.
-Here we use a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.
+This section use a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.

 #### Create an ApeCloud MySQL Paxos Group